Other Services and Information

-Alaska Airlines, our aircraft are subject to federal accessibility requirements for customers with disabilities.
+Alaska Airlines, our aircraft are subject to federal accessibility requirements for s with disabilities.
 Depending on aircraft type and age, additional seats with movable aisle armrests are available beyond the specific reserved seats for disabled travelers.
 Please contact Reservations at 1-800-252-7522 (TTY: Dial 711 for Relay Services)

 for special seating accommodations.